beatthat/pools/README.md

-Pool and reuse collections and other object types to minimize memory allocation/garbage collection.
+<a name="readme"></a>Pool and reuse collections and other object types to minimize memory allocation/garbage collection.

 ## Install